-Only 16% of owner housing units and 27% of rental housing units built prior to 1980 are reported to be occupied by families.
-According to the latest report from the Louisiana Department of Health, of the children 6 years of age and younger screened for lead in Terrebonne Parish, less than 2% had elevated lead levels.
+Only 7% of owner housing units and 8% of rental housing units are reported to be occupied by families with children under the age of 6 years.
+According to the latest report from the Louisiana Department of Health, of the children 6 years of age and younger screened for lead in Terrebonne Parish, 3-5.9% had elevated lead levels of the tested children.

-There is an extensive need for owner occupied housing rehabilitation in Terrebonne Parish.
+There is an extensive need for owner-occupied housing rehabilitation in Terrebonne Parish.
 The Housing Rehabilitation Program funded by the Parish's Community Development Block Grant and HOME Investment Partnerships Program, provides a deferred loan/grant to owner occupants to rehabilitate substandard single family dwellings to meet housing codes and environmental requirements; alleviate unsafe, hazardous and unsanitary conditions; and make emergency repairs that threaten human health and safety.